Nakasendo Road, from Magome to Tsumago, the most beautiful villages of medieval Japan

 .

-The trail between Magome and Tsumago is about 8 kilometers long and takes around 2 to 3 hours to complete.
+The Nakasendo Road between Magome and Tsumago is about 8 kilometers long and takes around 2 to 3 hours to complete.

-We took our time, with stops for rest, enjoying the views, and having snacks, so it took us just over three hours to finish.
+We took our time, stopping to rest, enjoy the views, and have snacks, so it took us just over three hours.

-There’s no fee to hike the trail; it’s free, open to all, and accessible to everyone.
+There’s no fee to hike it — it’s free, open to all, and suitable for most people.

-The path is very well marked, so it would be hard to get lost along the way.
+The path is very well marked throughout, so it’s hard to get lost along the way.

 Magome sits at around 600 meters above sea level, while Tsumago is at 420 meters.
-The highest point on the trail, Magome Pass, reaches 801 meters above sea level.
-Starting from Magome, you’ll gain 200 meters in elevation, and from Tsumago, it’s 380 meters.
-This is why most people choose to hike from Magome to Tsumago.
+The highest point on the route, Magome Pass, reaches 801 meters.
+Starting from Magome, you’ll gain about 200 meters in elevation; from Tsumago, it’s around 380 meters.
+This is why most people (us included!) choose to hike from Magome to Tsumago.

 .